visforvali/ws297y/notes/notes-8.2.md

 ### Day 3 Visitor: A Man of Wealth

-**His Question**: "I look at my life and there is so much in front of me it’s overwhelming!
+**His Question**: "I look at my life and there is so much in front of me it's overwhelming!
 There are so many paths for me to take and I want to do them all!
 Must I really pick one path in life?
-Or may I meander through the garden of life’s offerings?"
+Or may I meander through the garden of life's offerings?"

 *Choose one of the following spreads to guide your answer to this question!*